rmbolger/Posh-ACME/docs/Guides/ACME-CA-Comparison.md

 * ZeroSSL supports a custom REST API that some clients use instead of pure ACME.
 * **SSL.com Warning:** If your SSL.com account has funds available, you will be charged for a paid 1-year certificate instead of a free 90-day certificate.
 There is no known way to request only a free certificate.
 * Google certs have a 90 day lifetime by default but can be requested for shorter lifetimes down to 1 day if supported by your ACME client.
 The recommended minimum lifetime is 3 days.
-* BuyPass has [announced](https://community.buypass.com/t/y4y130p) it will cease offering free certs via ACME on October 15, 2025.
+* BuyPass has been removed from this page since they stopped offering free certs via ACME on [October 15, 2025](https://community.buypass.com/t/y4y130p).

 ## ACME Spec and Feature Support